-In determining the relevant cooling-off period individual W would have considered the following factors:
+In determining the relevant cooling-off period Individual W would have considered the following factors:

-- As NZ Co is incorporated in New Zealand it needs to ensure that Financial Statements prepared are audited by a qualified auditor (refer to Section 207 of the Companies Act 1993 (NZ)). - NZ Co must comply with the applicable listing requirements in the New Zealand Stock Exchange (NZX) Listing Rules.
+- As NZ Co is incorporated in New Zealand it needs to ensure that financial statements prepared are audited by a qualified auditor (refer to Section 207 of the Companies Act 1993 (NZ)). - NZ Co must comply with the applicable listing requirements in the NZX Listing Rules.
 This includes Rule 3.6.3 which requires the Audit Committee of an entity listed on the NZX to ensure that the external auditor or lead audit partner is changed at least every five years.
-Note that this listing rule applies to Dual Listed Entities but not Overseas Listed Entities. - Individual W is a Member in Public Practice in New Zealand who must comply with the audit partner rotation requirements of Professional and Ethical Standard 1 Code of Ethics for Assurance Practitioners (PES 1).
-The proposed amendments for long association provisions to PES 1 (proposed paragraph 290.155) would require individual W to cool-off from the Audit Engagement for five consecutive years. - Whether NZ Co is listed on the Australian Stock Exchange (ASX) as a Standard Listing, a Foreign Exempt Listing or an ASX Debt Listing as defined in the ASX Listing Rules (as this determines the ASX Listing Rules applicable to NZ Co). - The ASX Listing Rules allow NZ Co to lodge accounts prepared in accordance with NZ laws and regulations as long as the accounts comply with the rules of the NZX and NZ Co is listed on the ASX as a Foreign Exempt Listing.
+Note that this listing rule applies to Dual Listed Entities but not Overseas Listed Entities. - Individual E is a Member in Public Practice who must comply with the audit partner rotation requirements of Professional and Ethical Standard 1 Code of Ethics for Assurance Practitioners (PES 1).
+The proposed amendments for long association provisions to PES 1 (paragraph 290.155) would require Individual W to cool-off from the audit engagement for five consecutive years. - Whether NZ Co is listed on the ASX as a Standard Listing, a Foreign Exempt Listing or an ASX Debt Listing as defined in the ASX Listing Rules (as this determines the ASX Listing Rules applicable to NZ Co). - The ASX Listing Rules allow NZ Co to lodge accounts prepared in accordance with NZ laws and regulations as long as the accounts comply with the rules of the NZX and NZ Co is listed on the ASX as a Foreign Exempt Listing.